Hasan-Theyab/reading-notes/201/class-06.md

 - Arrays and objects can be used to create complex data sets (and both can contain the other).

+The Document Object Model (DOM) specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser window.
+The DOM is neither part of HTML, nor part of JavaScript; it is a separate set of rules.

 The browser represents the page using a DOM tree.

 DOM trees have four types of nodes: document nodes, element nodes, attribute nodes, and text nodes.